Finiteness of 3D higher spin gravity Landscape: Swampland constraints on HS gravity Landscape

-As discussed in the subsection \textbf{4.3}, the bound on the number of massless modes (BNMM) in a quantum AdS$_{3}$ gravity theory is a consistency condition that must be verified for 3D Landscape models.
-In the context of 3D gravity, particularly for the BTZ black hole, this fundamental constraint has been derived and known as the gravitational exclusion principle (GEP).
+As discussed in the subsection \textbf{4.4}, the finiteness conjecture in a quantum AdS$_{3}$ gravity theory is a consistency condition that must be verified by 3D Landscape models.
+For the BTZ black hole, this fundamental constraint has been derived and known as the gravitational exclusion principle (GEP).
 It is simply stated as the requirement for the number of higher spin version of boundary gravitons to obey the upper bound appointed by Cardy's formula.

-The gravitational exclusion principle in the AdS$_{3}$ space was derived in \cite{G2} by studying the partition function of the BTZ black hole and comparing it with the partition function of the higher spin fields.
+The gravitational exclusion principle in the AdS$_{3}$ space was derived in \cite{G2} by studying the partition function of the BTZ black hole before and after considering higher spin fields.
 For an Euclidean BTZ black hole with 2-torus topology at its asymptote, the partition function is given by:

-where $\Delta ,\bar{\Delta}$ are conformal weights equivalent to $-c/24$ for the ground state ( for a standard CFT normalization) and $d\left( \Delta , \bar{\Delta}\right) $ is the entropy or number of states given by Cardy's formula:
+where $\Delta ,\bar{\Delta}$ are conformal weights equivalent to $-c/24$ for the ground state (for a standard CFT normalization) and $d\left( \Delta , \bar{\Delta}\right) $ is the entropy or number of states given by Cardy's formula:

 The bittersweet of Cardy's formula is that we don't exactly know what really contributes or don't to the entropy as we didn't need the full states spectrum to construct it, we just took advantage of the presence of a CFT at the asymptotic limit of AdS$_{3}$ and yield the density of its states (\ref {BH2}).

-On the other hand, we don't have the exact formulation of the higher spin partition function $Z\left( q\right) $, but we do have the tree and the one loop contributions.
-This results from the nonlinearity and the solvability of the HS equations of motion, and whether the interactions between the HS fields would or woundn't have an effect on the theory and contribute to the partition function.
-Thus the spectrum is given by a set of states, constructed by acting on the vacuum state $Z\left( q\right) ^{\left( 0\right) }$ by the vacuum character $\chi _{N}\left( q\right) $ of the W$_{N} $ algebra,
+As for the higher spin fields, we don't have the exact formulation of the partition function $Z\left( q\right) $, but we do have the tree and the one loop contributions.
+The full spectrum is given by a set of states, constructed by acting on the vacuum state $Z\left( q\right) ^{\left( 0\right) }$ by the vacuum character $\chi _{N}\left( q\right) $ of the W$_{N} $ algebra:

 with $q=e^{(2\pi i\tau )}$ and $\tau $ is the conformal structure of the 2-torus at the boundary of AdS$_{3}$ space.
 For a finite N, we have \textrm{ \cite{jeh, jeh1,jeh2}}:

 where the coefficients $p_{\Delta }^{N}$ can be derived for a large $\Delta $ as